Skip to content

 style:

-font: "Inter" # Font family name
+family: "Inter" # Font family name

 Common font choices: - Inter - Modern, readable sans-serif - Roboto - Google's Material Design font - Open Sans - Friendly, readable sans-serif - Lato - Humanist sans-serif